 - Braille Test Administrator script

 - Braille notes/special instructions

 - Braille test book

 - Standard test book

-- Standard answer document (except grade 3 which will have a consumable test book)
+- Standard answer document

-- Braille mathematics reference sheet (grades 4-high school, mathematics only)
+- Braille mathematics reference sheet

-- Braille Rubric (Social Studies 8 only)
+- Braille Rubric

 - Braille ruler (mathematics only)

-- Braille protractor (mathematics only)
+- Braille protractor

 - Additional Braille paper

 - Duplicate pages (when appropriate)

 Unique Accommodations Guidance

 Students may require additional accommodations that are not available in the Maryland Assessment, Accessibility, & Accommodations Policy Manual.
 MSDE will review requests for unique accommodations on an individual basis.
 Approval will be given ONLY if the requested accommodation will result in a valid score for the student (i.e., does NOT change the construct being measured by the test and does NOT violate test security requirements).
 Unique accommodation requests are due to MSDE no later than 6 weeks before the opening of the testing window.